How to Hire a Website Vendor

 Navigating the Enterprise-Wide Web Contract

-For those considering hiring a third party for their website work, Georgia Tech has an enterprise-wide contract in place that allows you to quickly get estimates from a group of pre-approved vendors.
+For campus units considering third-party support for their website design or development, Georgia Tech has an enterprise-wide contract in place that allows you to quickly get estimates from a group of pre-approved vendors.

 See the Big Picture